western NY Dressage Association

 Darla Trophy | Donated by Marilyn Aldrich, Peg Barisone, Barb Ilardi, Elise dePapp, Anne and Erika dePapp, Linda Bean Torchia, Mary Seccombe, Carol Wallinga, Nancy Webber, Diane Tichell, Joyce Ulinski-Schmid and Stone Thistle |

-- Minimum of 2 scores, from any test, at the same level from WNYDA Challenge Series Shows AND a minimum of 2 scores, from any test, at the same level from recognized USEF/USDF Competitions is required to qualify.
+- Minimum of two (2) scores, from any test, at the same level from WNYDA Challenge Series Shows AND a minimum of two (2) scores, from any test, at the same level from recognized USEF/USDF Competitions is required to qualify.

-- One of the scores submitted must be from a WNYDA Sponsored USDF/USEF Recognized show.
+- One of the scores used in calculations must be from a WNYDA Sponsored USDF/USEF Recognized show.

-- All scores must be earned by the same Horse/Rider team.
+- All scores must be earned by the same Horse/Rider combination.

 - Awards will only be presented to median scores of 60% or higher.

-- Award may not be won by the same horse, at the same level, more than one consecutive year unless there are no other eligible winners.
+- The Champion may not be won by the same horse, at the same level, more than one consecutive year unless there are no other eligible winners.

-- Rider must be an amateur and not a professional (a professional is someone who receives remuneration for having or sharing the responsibility for instruction, teaching, schooling, coaching or advising any rider on the training of any horse at any time, past or present).
+- Rider must be an amateur and not a professional.
 The rider must be recorded as an Amateur by the USEF/USDF.

-- A minimum of 4 test scores from at least 2 different competitions and 2 different judges from the WNYDA Opportunity Classes offered at WNYDA Sponsored USEF/ USDF Recognized competitions.
+- A minimum of four (4) test scores from at least two (2) different competitions and two (2) different judges from the WNYDA Opportunity Classes offered at WNYDA Sponsored USEF/ USDF Recognized competitions.

 - A rider may not win this award more than once.